 What’s the difference between e-checks and credit cards?

-Credit card companies maintain their own payment infrastructure.
+Credit card companies maintain their own payment processing infrastructure.
 These are private networks for capturing transactions made by all users of a given credit card.
 Because of this exclusivity, there are often higher fees associated with using them.
+In addition, unlike credit card payments where you don’t have to have the funds on hand to use your credit card, you do need to have the appropriate amount of funds when using an e-check.

-On the other hand, e-checks rely on the much more widely used ACH network, so the processing fees there are generally lower.
-E-checks don’t ever incur credit card interchange fees, and the cost for using them can be as low as 10¢ per transaction.
+E-checks also rely on the much more widely used ACH network, so the processing fees there are generally lower with an ACH payment. e-checks don’t ever incur credit card interchange fees, and the cost for using them can be as low as 10¢ per transaction.
 For businesses that do hundreds of thousands of transactions a year, that can translate into major savings.

 The advantages of using e-checks